HermanL02/Warwick-MSc-CS-Notes/CS918 Natural Language/Lec1. Intro.md

 Recommender System (eg. Amazon)
-Sentiment Analysis (eg. reviews keyword extraction) Information Extraction (eg. Auto extract date and place of a meeting from an email)
+Sentiment Analysis (eg. reviews keyword extraction) Information Extraction (eg. Auto extract date and place of a meeting from an email) Machine translation
+Question Answering (eg. Bing: What is the largest country in the world? ) Reading Comprehension ()